Eastern Kentucky puts home win streak on the line against North Alabama - WTOP News

 Richmond, Kentucky; Thursday, 7 p.m.
 EST

-BOTTOM LINE: Eastern Kentucky will try to keep its seven-game home win streak alive when the Colonels play North Alabama.
+BOTTOM LINE: Eastern Kentucky hosts North Alabama aiming to continue its seven-game home winning streak.

 The Colonels are 11-3 on their home court.
-Eastern Kentucky averages 15.3 assists per game to lead the ASUN, paced by Leland Walker with 4.3.
+Eastern Kentucky is eighth in the ASUN in team defense, giving up 76.4 points while holding opponents to 42.6% shooting.

 The Lions are 7-6 in conference games.
-North Alabama is sixth in the ASUN with 35.8 rebounds per game led by Damien Forrest averaging 7.9.
+North Alabama is 4-6 when it wins the turnover battle and averages 10.4 turnovers per game.

-Eastern Kentucky scores 81.7 points, 5.8 more per game than the 75.9 North Alabama gives up.
-North Alabama averages 7.7 made 3-pointers per game this season, 0.8 fewer makes per game than Eastern Kentucky gives up.
+Eastern Kentucky averages 81.7 points, 5.8 more per game than the 75.9 North Alabama gives up.
+North Alabama averages 76.9 points per game, 0.5 more than the 76.4 Eastern Kentucky allows to opponents.

-TOP PERFORMERS: Isaiah Cozart is scoring 15.6 points per game and averaging 9.7 rebounds for the Colonels.
-Walker is averaging 16.8 points and 2.4 rebounds over the last 10 games for Eastern Kentucky.
+TOP PERFORMERS: Isaiah Cozart is shooting 65.4% and averaging 15.6 points for the Colonels.
+Leland Walker is averaging 16.8 points over the last 10 games for Eastern Kentucky.

 Jacari Lane is averaging 15.1 points and four assists for the Lions.
 KJ Johnson is averaging 17.0 points over the last 10 games for North Alabama.